 Unlike the soldiers and the people, the emperor Alexander I did not like obstinate commander and called him only in case of emergency.
 Realizing that his generals were unable to cope with Napoleon, the emperor appointed Kutuzov commander in chief of all the armies.
 Keeping the tactics of his predecessor, Barclay de Tolly, Kutuzov continued to retreat until he decided to give general battle – the only in the entire war.
-As a result the battle of Borodino became one of the largest and bloodiest in the XIX century.
+Despite the fact that the French were superior to Kutuzov’s army in strength and armament, the Field Marshal General managed to defeat Napoleon in the battle of Borodino in 1812.
+As a result, the battle of Borodino became one of the largest and bloodiest in the XIX century.

 According to rumors, the first beloved of the commander was Ulyana Alexandrovich.
 Kutuzov became acquainted with her family, being a little-known young man.
 It is known that at the time of their relationship the girl fell ill with a dangerous illness.